isomerpages/moe-chuachukangpri/_holistic-development/CCE/National Education and Social Studies.md

 <center><strong>Citizenry Education</strong></center>

 ##### **Vision**
-Leaders who love Singapore and contribute towards building a Singapore for all.
+Leaders who love and have confidence in Singapore and contribute towards building a Singapore for all.